mboeru/statsfeeder/README.md

 #### Dynamically adding or removing modules
  - Every time it runs, statsfeeder checks the modules directory for new files.
 If there are new files with +x it will execute them.
 If an existing module is disabled by removing the execute attibute, that stat will no longer be collected.
 These things happen without the need to restart statsfeeder.

+#### Future
+ - add some builtin modules like URL fetching, weather module and others